 A certain amount of environmental risk is associated with the cessation of any licensable activity (site closure).
-An outline Site Closure report has been provided in Section 9 of this application.
-A site closure plan is described in Attachment 9-1-1 of this Licence Application.
+An outline Site Closure Plan has been provided in Attachment 9-2-3 of this application.

 It is anticipated that the EPA will impose suitable Conditions to the IE Licence once granted to ensure the proper closure of the activity with aim of protecting the environment.